Posting within a Social Security context

 On the contrary, if the aforementioned condition is not fulfilled the Belgian Social Security system will not apply to the worker concerned.

-This worker can request a certificate confirming such a non-appliance to the Directorate International Relations of the Belgian National Social Security Office.
+This worker can request a certificate confirming such a situation to the Directorate International Relations of the Belgian National Social Security Office.

-Moreover, the aforementioned worker will remain during the posting in Belgium subject to the Social Security System of the sending State, if permitted by the legislation of such a sending State.
+In that case, the aforementioned worker will remain subject to the Social Security system of the sending State during the posting in Belgium, if permitted by the legislation of such a sending State.

 Contact